Rich Chycki on Using UAD

-When I was mixing the latest Dream Theater album, the Duality console that I was using, is a 48-track analog console that also has up to 48 assignable dry returns (no EQ, compression or level automation).
-Some of the tunes on Dream Theater are upwards of 160 tracks, so we definitely had some of real estate logistics to work through.
+When I was mixing the latest Dream Theater album, the Duality console that I used was a 48-track analog console that also has up to 48 assignable dry returns (no EQ, compression, or level automation).
+Some of the tunes on Dream Theater are upwards of 160 tracks, so we definitely had some real estate logistics to work through.
 I multiplexed audio to come out of different returns at different times, automating the UAD SSL 4000 Series Console plug-in to do EQ changes for each different piece that was coming out of a particular channel.

 Have you used the Ocean Way Studios plug-in?

 Yes.
 I’ve actually worked at Ocean Way Studios, so I know the character of the studio, and UA and Allen Sides did a formidable job emulating its sonics.

 In mixing, there’s a random element to what’s going to be coming in.
 On occasion, I’ll get a single mono ambient track and I’ve used the Ocean Way Studios plug-in to expand this very small mono ambient microphone into a full stereo room.
 It sounded wonderful.

 With the positioning of the microphones within the room’s algorithm and choice of microphones, the possibilities are endless.
 You really can take a well-recorded mono instrument and give it this stereo ambience that sounds very authentic.

 Rush and Dream Theater’s music can be very dense with a lot going on, yet you can distinguish every instrument and every detail so clearly on their recordings.
 How do you keep it from becoming just a wall of noise?